 How To Get To Curragh Racecourse

-Some resources online will tell you that the Curragh is easily accessible by nearby train stations; but unfortunately that is no longer the case, as the two nearest stations have closed.
-However, Kildare Town station does offer free shuttle buses on racedays as a result, and is less than 15 mins away.
+- By train – some resources online will tell you that the Curragh is easily accessible by nearby train stations; but unfortunately, that is no longer the case, as the two nearest stations have closed.
+However, Kildare Town station does offer free shuttle buses on racedays as a result and is less than 15 mins away.

-Those looking to travel by air to the Curragh Racecourse can do so directly with the helipad available to book every raceday.
+- By air – those looking to travel by air to the Curragh can do so directly with the helipad available to book every raceday.